oyi77/oyi77/README.md

 - 🔭 I’m currently building my [Fiverr](https://www.fiverr.com/harryioan/) Gigs.
 - 🌱 I’m currently learning Agile & Python.
 - 👯 I’m looking to collaborate with anyone on any project.
-- 💬 Ask me about anything
+- 💬 Ask me anything about from <a href="https://github.com/oyi77/oyi77/issues" title="Issues">Here</a>
 - 🤖 I am a [Python](https://www.python.org/) Bot & ML Specialist.
 How may AI help you?

 ## :email: Find me on: